-As expected, $p_m$ increases with m.
-In addition, strategy $\sigma^4$ , allocating all votes on a single issue, outperforms $\sigma^2$ for all values of m < M. As long as m > 2 (a threshold that corresponds to the condition $M \le mK$ in the proposition), $\sigma^4$ always results into a positive frequency of minority victories.
+long as m > 2 (a threshold that corresponds to the condition $M \leq mK$ in the proposition), $\sigma^4$ always results into a positive frequency of minority victories.
 Even for relatively large differences in size between the two groups, the expected fraction of minority victories is significant: in a range between 0.14 and 0.21 when m = 6, and between 0.20 and 0.28 when m = 7 (that is, when the minority is either 60 or 70 percent of the majority).